 This open shirt collar makes the main point regarding Hungarian Romanticism.
 This element – through the well-known stock-image of Byron – had been domesticated and shifted by the Hungarian painters since the 1830s or 1840s to Hungary.
 Through its association with the character of Petőfi, it finally lost its traceable associations to Byron and got the name of Petőfi-collar.
 This renamed Byron-collar, so let’s call it the Petőfi-collar, did not fit into the conventional dress-code of the day.
 The neck without tie or scarf, the open collar, deliberately emphasized the artistic and political view of Petőfi.
 This open shirt collar became a brand, a trademark, which accomplished gestures of republicanism, and political and artistic radicalism.
 Actually, Byron was quite popular among the young Hungarian poets, so it could be argued that they were self-consciously and fully aware of continuing European Romantic traditions and references through adopting Byron’s iconographical features.
 In fact, if we take a total view of the major iconic representations of Petőfi made in his lifetime, there is little or no resemblance between the various portraits.
 This is evidence that they do not depict the poet himself, but primarily tend to suggest a proper idea, a concept, namely the Romantic Author.

-The main intentions and tendencies of the Romantic Movement are embodied in portraits of both Byron and Petőfi, in particular the conscious mythicizing and shaping of their own image and authorship.
+The main intentions and tendencies of the Romantic Movement are embodied in portraits of both Byron and Petőfi, in particular the conscious mythicising and shaping of their own image and authorship.
 Beyond the open shirt collar, other elements developed this visual discourse, this iconographic parallelism.
 Both played significant roles and met their deaths in the independence wars (Greek and Hungarian).
 Legends (formed and fostered by themselves) that grew up around them also drew crucial connections.
-Petőfi’s disappearance after death, the gossip about his unpublished poems etc., correlate with the myth of Byron’s death or his burned memories.
+Petőfi’s disappearance after death, the gossip about his unpublished poems etc., correlate with the myth of Byron’s death or his burned memoirs.
 These aspects affect the mythmaking texts of the biographers.
 The fanatical collection of the relics and cultic objects (eg. pieces of hair, parts of sheets, pieces from their furniture) of these national heroes are also comparable, despite their strongly different social origins and identity.
 While Byron was proud of his noble ancestry, Petőfi consistently underlined his non-aristocratic roots, yet they were depicted with similar attributes.
 This confirms that this “visual Byronism” is increasingly independent of its origins.
-Both Byron’s and Petőfi’s portrait have become individual “data carriers” of an idea of the Romantic Poet, often with little or no connections to their poetry, but widely recognisable across Europe.
+Both Byron’s and Petőfi’s portraits have become individual “data carriers” of an idea of the Romantic Poet, often with little or no connections to their poetry, but widely recognisable across Europe.

 Creator: Miklós Barabás